Inner Sanctum 2

-Inner Sanctum 2 is a 1994 American erotic thriller directed by Fred Olen Ray and starring Tracy Brooks Swope, Michael Nouri, Sandahl Bergman, Margaux Hemingway, and David Warner.
+Inner Sanctum 2 is a 1994 American erotic thriller film directed by Fred Olen Ray and starring Tracy Brooks Swope, Michael Nouri, Sandahl Bergman, Margaux Hemingway, and David Warner.
 The film is a sequel of Inner Sanctum and follows a story of the woman who, after killing her husband in self-defense, is targeted by his family while a murderer also stalks her.
 The film is filled with a tense atmosphere, elements of mysticism and eroticism, exploring the themes of guilt, fear and attempts to overcome psychological trauma.

 Plot

 The main character, Jennifer Reed, is on the verge of a nervous breakdown after she was forced to kill her husband in self-defense, who attempted to kill her.
 This tragedy caused serious mental trauma to Jennifer, and now she has a nightmare every night in which her husband haunts her.

 Jennifer is trying to start a new life, but her late husband's relatives are trying to sue for part of his property, putting additional pressure on her.
 At the same time, the woman struggles with her fears and the feeling that dead secrets from the past are not letting go.
 The situation is aggravated by the appearance of a mysterious stranger, who increasingly threatens her mind and safety.